geekzy/tiapp-como/README.md

 // /app/config/UIConfig.js
 var myUIFactory = function (opt) {
     // UI Creation here and return the UI object
+    // You CANNOT use Como.loadUI(); you have to use the native Titanium API to create UI.
 };

 // all your factories definition